 Having visited every Disney park in the world, we’ve gotten to ride a lot of great rides.
 While Disney clones a lot of rides to put them in multiple parks, each park has a few unique attractions that set it apart.

 In this post, we're going to discuss some of our favorite Disney rides in the world.
-Unlike our ranking of all the Disney parks, we’re not going to bore you with details of how we evaluate the rides (because we don’t).
 For each ride, we explain a little bit about why we like it, but sometimes it just comes down to thinking it's a fun ride.

 This post also isn’t a ranking.
 Instead, we’re identifying two rides from each park that are our favorites.
 We try to avoid including clones more than once, but a few “interpretations” find their way in.
 Each park also gets an “Honorable Mention” ride that is either another ride we love or one we recognize is great even if it doesn’t appeal to us.